backupify/cassandra_archive/README.md

       # timestamp shows when record has been archived
     end

+You may want to store the data which is not presented as active record attribute, it can be dynamic attribute or something like that.
+For that purpose you define :cassandra_archive_attributes method where you define the list of attributes you want to archive.

+    class Service < ActiveRecord::Base
+      include CassandraArchive

+      def cassandra_archive_attributes
+        # all active record attributes will be archived plus :fullname
+        attributes.keys + [:account_name]
+      end

+      def account_name
+        # the code here does request to the service in order to get account name
+      end
+    end

 ## Running tests

 Before you run tests do this in cassandra-cli: